Economy of Finland: Taxation

 Tax is collected mainly from municipal income tax, state income tax, state value added tax, customs fees, corporate taxes and special taxes.
 There are also property taxes, but municipal income tax pays most of municipal expenses.
 Taxation is conducted by a state agency, Verohallitus, which collects income taxes from each paycheck, and then pays the difference between tax liability and taxes paid as tax rebate or collects as tax arrears afterward.
 Municipal income tax is a flat tax of nominally 15-20%, with deductions applied, and directly funds the municipality (a city or rural locality).
 The state income tax is a progressive tax; low-income individuals do not necessarily pay any.
 The state transfers some of its income as state support to municipalities, particularly the poorer ones.
 Additionally, the state churches - Finnish Evangelical Lutheran Church and Finnish Orthodox Church - are integrated to the taxation system in order to tax their members.

 The middle income worker's tax wedge is 46% and effective marginal tax rates are very high.
 Value-added tax is 24% for most items.
 Capital gains tax is 30-34% and corporate tax is 20%, about the EU median.
 Property taxes are low, but there is a transfer tax (1.6% for apartments or 4% for individual houses) for home buyers.
 There are high excise taxes on alcoholic beverages, tobacco, automobiles and motorcycles, motor fuels, lotteries, sweets and insurances.
 For instance, McKinsey estimates that a worker has to pay around 1600 euro for another's 400 euro service - restricting service supply and demand - though some taxation is avoided in the black market and self-service culture.
-Another study by Karlson, Johansson & Johnsson estimates that the percentage of the buyer's income entering the service vendor's wallet (inverted tax wedge) is slightly over 15%, compared to 10% in Belgium, 25% in France, 40% in Switzerland and 50% in the United States.
+Another study by Karlson, Johansson & Johnsson estimates that the fraction of the buyer's income entering the service vendor's wallet (inverted tax wedge) is slightly over 15%, compared to 10% in Belgium, 25% in France, 40% in Switzerland and 50% in the United States.
 Tax cuts have been in every post-depression government's agenda and the overall tax burden is now around 43% of GDP compared to 51.1% in Sweden, 34.7% in Germany, 33.5% in Canada, and 30.5% in Ireland.